What we do

-At South Seeds we have tried and tested a number of measures and installs which will help you save energy in properties in the Southside of Glasgow.
+At South Seeds we have tried and tested a number of measures and installs which will help you save energy in properties on the Southside of Glasgow.

 After an energy audit from South Seeds, we will give you a checklist of actions you can take to reduce energy in your home and we will support you to work through each item.

-Along with recommending chimney balloons, radiator panels, LED light blubs we can show you how to tackle more complicated tasks such as:
+Along with recommending chimney balloons, radiator panels and LED light blubs we can show you how to tackle more complicated tasks such as: